 Target: Tiger Woods

 Tiger finished +13 at the 2013 U.S. Open, his worst Open score in nearly two decades.
-But what I really can’t understand, is how Tiger continues to be listed as a heavy favorite at every major?
+But what I just do not understand, is how Tiger continues to be a heavy favorite at every major?

 Innocent Bystander: Phil Mickelson